American officers killed in Afghan Interior Ministry

 Hundreds of people tried to overrun a compound in the northern Kunduz province housing workers from the U.N.
 Assistance Mission in Afghanistan, but were held back by police, Interior Ministry spokesman Sediq Sediqqi said.

-In April last year protesters angry over the burning of Korans by an obscure pastor in the United States stormed a U.N. compound in northern Balkh province, killing seven people.
+In April last year, protesters angry about the burning of Korans by an obscure pastor in the United States stormed a U.N. compound in northern Balkh province, killing seven people.

-General Allen said an investigation had been launched.
-A U.S. official described the pullout of staff from Afghan ministries as a precaution.

-(Additional reporting by Mirwais Harooni in Kabul and Phil Stewart in Washington, Writing by Amie Ferris-Rotman; Editing by Michael Georgy and Andrew Roche)
+(Additional reporting by Mirwais Harooni in Kabul, Phil Stewart and Matt Spetalnick in Washington, Writing by Amie Ferris-Rotman; Editing by Michael Georgy and Bill Trott)